resoltico/test/web2md-building-protocol.md

 By addressing the key challenges of link preservation and mathematical content handling, while providing a flexible schema system, this implementation will significantly improve upon the previous approach, delivering a more accurate and customizable HTML-to-Markdown conversion tool.

-Ensure URL input and file input both have own argument switches (for example “-u” for URL and “-f” for file).
+Ensure URL input and file input both have own argument switches (for example "-u" for URL and "-f" for file).

 Ensure path sanitization.